A bright future for all Indianapolis students

 Andrew is a technology teacher at KIPP Indy College Prep.
 He is graduate of the University of Kentucky and a Teach for America Alum.
 Andrew just recently finished his commitment as a Teach Plus Policy fellow, and he is looking forward to putting the skills he's learned to good use.
 Andrew has written for several publications in the past on a wide variety of topics but will be sticking to education for his role on Indy/Ed.
 You can follow him on twitter @AndrewPillow.

 Shawnta S. Barnes is a married mother of identical twin boys.
 As an Indiana native, she attended school in two Indianapolis school districts; she attended Indianapolis Public Schools for two years and completed her education in Lawrence Township Schools.
 Her sons entered kindergarten during the 2016-2017 school year and now she is experiencing Indianapolis schools from the parent perspective.
-Shawnta is an English/language arts coach and teacher for Indianapolis Public Schools, an adjunct instructor at Indiana University Purdue University Indianapolis School of Education, and a Teach Plus Teaching Policy Fellow alum.
+Shawnta is a 9th & 10th grade English/Language Arts Multi-Classroom Leader for Indianapolis Public Schools and an adjunct instructor at Indiana University Purdue University Indianapolis School of Education.
 Previously, she has taught English grades 6-9 and has been an elementary English language learner teacher.
 She earned her BA in English education from Purdue University and her MS in language education from IUPUI.
 Her Indy/Ed blog posts can be viewed here.
 You can follow her on twitter @educatorbarnes.

 Barato Britt has an accomplished record in journalism, education management, marketing, public relations and non-profit management, Mr. Barato Britt has committed much of his professional career to community empowerment.
 He currently serves as the Executive Director of the Leadership and Legacy Academy.
 Based in Indianapolis, IN, the Center is a 75 year-old institution that provides wrap around services for over 3,000 low income families in urban Indianapolis.
 Mr. Britt is a current member of the Board of Directors for KIPP Indy Schools.